Route 66 in Edwardsville

 Edwardsville Route 66 Festival

-The festival will celebrate its 25th year on Saturday, June 10, 2023.
+The festival is returning for its 27th year on Saturday, June 7, 2025.
 It's held every June, featuring a fun mix of music, food, vendors, classic car show and cruise, trolley rides, a 10k run/walk and more in and around City Park.

 Are you interested in being a sponsor, food or market vendor or volunteer?
 Call 618-692-7538 or email: Parks@cityofedwardsville.com

-The station will be open for visitors from 10 a.m. to 4 p.m. on Fridays, Saturdays and Sundays.
+The station is open for visitors from 10 a.m. to 4 p.m. on Wednesday, Thursday, Friday, Saturday and Sunday.

 Route 66 Mural and Monument

 With the centennial of Route 66 approaching in 2026, Illinois (and the towns the Mother Road passed through here) and other states are gearing up to honor this iconic piece of American history.
-Edwardsville is among 11 towns along the southwest Illinois Route 66 Postcard Mural Trail that was created in 2022.
+Edwardsville is among 14 towns along the southwest Illinois Route 66 Postcard Mural Trail that was created in 2022.
 The City's mural is on a downtown wall at 100 E. Vandalia Street, and features a neat mix of the old, the new and the enduring aspects that make Edwardsville a great place to live, work and visit.
-(Learn about all of the towns along the mural trail here.)
+Learn about all of the towns along the mural trail.

 The murals and monuments were made possible through a state grant secured by Great Rivers and Routes Tourism Bureau.